 Book for Educators

-This book provides teachers with the theoretical basis, practical knowledge, and expertise to use a powerful mathematical tool called the Rekenrek (also known as the Arithmetic Rack).
-Building on the idea that children must be able to “see” numbers within other numbers (e.g., 7 might be thought of as “5 and 2 more”), this book helps children recognize number combinations of five and ten, develop a rich sense of numbers between 0 and 20, and build a powerful set of intuitive strategies for addition and subtraction of both single and double digit numbers.
+This book provides educators with the theoretical basis, practical knowledge, and expertise to use a powerful mathematical tool called the Rekenrek.
+Building on the idea that children must be able to “see” numbers within other numbers (e.g., 7 might be thought of as “5 and 2 more”), this book helps children recognize number combinations of 5 and 10, develop a rich sense of numbers between 0 and 20, and build a powerful set of intuitive strategies for addition and subtraction of both single- and double-digit numbers.

 Supplemental Activity Book

-This compilation of student-ready activities builds upon the contexts and learning objectives in Learning to Think Mathematically with the Rekenrek.
-Students solve imaginable, accessible problems motivating the key mathematical principles accessed through the rekenrek model, including cardinality, one-to-one-relationships, part-part-whole relationships, and subitizing.
+This compilation of student-ready activities builds upon the contexts and learning objectives in Learning to Think Mathematically with the Rekenrek (listed above).
+Students solve imaginable and accessible problems using the key mathematical principles accessed through the rekenrek model, including cardinality, one-to-one-relationships, part-part-whole relationships, and subitizing.

 Ten activities along with an introduction to using the Rekenrek or Number Rack.
 Includes correlations to the Common Core State Standards.